openequella/moodle-mod_openEQUELLA/README.md

 Requirements
 ------------

-- This module requires EQUELLA 4.1 QA3 or higher.
+- This module requires openEQUELLA 4.1 QA3 or higher.
 - The master branch works with the Moodle 2.7 and up.

 For Moodle earlier versions, choose the appropriate git branches.